Have you heard of the term anembryonic pregnancy? Learn about what it is, why it happens and how to avoid it.

 Your doctor will discuss the options with you.
 You will want to discuss the side effects and the standard risks associated with any type of medication or surgical procedure, including a D and C.

 You might choose to allow a natural miscarriage to happen.
 Once this starts, it can take days to weeks for the bleeding to finish.
-If the bleeding is getting heavier, if you are in pain or you feel unwell, see your doctor.
+If the bleeding is getting heavier, if you are in pain or if you feel unwell, see your doctor.

 Your doctor also needs to monitor the process to ensure that all the tissue in the uterus has been appropriately expelled.
 If tissue remains in the uterus after the miscarriage, a D&C may still be required.
 If the tissue is not removed, an infection can occur and lead to a potentially serious complication called a septic miscarriage.